 Spain is generally very monocultural in comparison to most of the other developed countries.
-During the years of Franco there was very little immigration and 95% of the population are white Catholics.
+During the years of Franco, there was very little immigration and 95% of the population are white Catholics.
 For centuries Spain was host to Arabic culture and this has left many strong imprints both genetically and culturally.
-The “granadainos” don’t have a particularly good reputation and they are renown for their “mala follar” which as far as I understand means cantankerousness or bad humour.
+The “Granada nos” don’t have a particularly good reputation and they are renowned for their “mala follar” which as far as I understand means cantankerousness or bad humor.
 There is some truth in this, and I would say that the granadinos are less friendly and lighthearted than the average Spaniard (but that still means that they are more friendly than the English).

 The Palace Alhambra In Granada

 The Albaicín is the old Arabic quarter located on the hill opposite the Alhambra.
-It is characterised by cobble stoned streets with white washed houses.
-Despite several centuries of neglect and architectural barbarities allowed by the town council it still retains a a strong Arabic feeling (the Arabic population was ethnically cleansed just over 500 years ago).
-There are many squares with terrazas and places to laze about and have a bite to eat.
-The Albaicín is an oil painter’s paradise and almost at every turn of the head there is an attractive view, almost always involving glimpses of the Alhambra.
-If you go to a shop which sells any of the typical granadino pottery (white background with strong blue shapes) you will be sure to read the oft quoted refrain: Give him alms woman because there is nothing as bad as being blind in Granada.
+It is characterized by cobblestoned streets with whitewashed houses.
+Despite several centuries of neglect and architectural barbarities allowed by the town council it still retains a strong Arabic feeling (the Arabic population was ethnically cleansed just over 500 years ago).
+There are many squares with Terrazas and places to laze about and have a bite to eat.
+The Albaicín is an oil painter’s paradise and almost at every turn of the head, there is an attractive view, almost always involving glimpses of the Alhambra.
+If you go to a shop which sells any of the typical granadino pottery (white background with strong blue shapes) you will be sure to read the oft-quoted refrain: Give him alms woman because there is nothing as bad as being blind in Granada.

 The gypsies arrived about 600 years ago and one of the places where they congregated was in the caves of the Sacromonte.
 The mixture of Arabic influence combined with the particular lifestyle and temperament of the gypsies created Flamenco.